ksatohds/nmfkc/README.md

-The goal of nmfreg is to perform NMF regression model described by Y~XCA where observation matrix Y:PxN, kernel matrix A:NxN with parameter beta, rank of basis matrix X:PxQ whose column sum is 1 and coefficient matrix C:QxN,
+The goal of nmfreg is to perform NMF regression model described by Y~XCA where observation matrix Y:PxN, kernel matrix A:NxN with parameter beta, basis matrix X:PxQ whose column sum is 1,
+  Q is a number of basis (rank)
+  and coefficient matrix C:QxN,
   Y and A are known, and X and C are unknown.